Frequently Asked Questions

 - Practice silence.
 Eliminate unnecessary speech.

-- Do not indulge in overthinking, self-pity or censure.
+- Do not indulge in overthinking, self-pity, blame or censure.
 Intercept habitual and circular thoughts with mantras or affirmations.
 When distressed by your perceptions, ask, “Is this really true?”
 If you find yourself going over the same arguments over and over, without getting any closer to a conclusion, pause and remind yourself, “You are not going to think your way out of this.”

 - Practice following the nudges from your intuition.
 Even if makes no sense, just do it.
 Practice this every day.
 Every hour, tune in to your intuition and ask: “What shall I do next?”
 Watch your life transform into deep flow as surprises and miracles become everyday occurrences.